To save time during your appointment, you can fill out these forms at home and then bring them with you.

 - If you are under 18 years of age, a parent or legal guardian MUST accompany you to the center and REMAIN on the premises during surgery.
-A pre-op nurse will call prior to your surgery to review your medical history.
+A pre-op nurse will call before your surgery to review your medical history.

 24 HOURS BEFORE SURGERY

-Do NOT eat or drink after midnight prior to surgery (unless instructed otherwise).
-This includes gum, candy and throat lozenges.
+Do NOT eat or drink after midnight prior to surgery (unless instructed otherwise), including gum, candy and throat lozenges.

-Do NOT smoke for at least 24 hours prior to surgery.
+Do NOT smoke for at least 24 hours before surgery.